 How to make Icelandic Chocolate Cornflake Cookies:

-Scoop: Scoop tablespoon amounts onto your baking tray.
+Step 3: Scoop and bake: Scoop tablespoon amounts onto your baking tray and bake until golden.

 FAQ's for the best Icelandic Chocolate Cornflake Cookies